yanamaki0208/middle-square-method/README.md

 `sudo rmmod meled.ko`

 # Note

-Connect the anode to GPIO pin and the cathode to ground.
+The smaller the initial value s1 is, the faster the random number converges to zero.

 # Author